How to use the Race Research Online Directory

 To search the database, click on the Search button on the upper right side of any page and type in a topic or name of a person.
 One can also click on names of speakers and authors to find all of the Center resources available for each person.

 In addition, one can search by area of focus.
 The seven areas of focus for the Center and the online directory are Criminal Justice, Economic Disparities, Educational Disparities, Families, Youth and the Elderly, Health, Interracial Disparities and Mental Health.
-To view information by area of focus, you can either:
+To view information by area of focus:

-- Click on the area of focus listed below; or
+- Click on the area of focus listed below

 Connect Instantly to More than 10 Years of Research